-Are you on the lookout for a bike trailer to take your kids or pets for a ride?
+Are you on the lookout for the best bike trailer to take your kids or pets for a ride?
 You’ve probably done some research by now and realized that the choice out there is insane.

 If you don’t even know where to begin, you’re at the right place because we’ll help you narrow down the options and choose the right one.